Azure/fta-architecturalreview/articles/devtest.md

 * **Have you deployed any resources where there is only one instance of a particular resource?**

-    Determine whether there are Single Points of failure in the solution.
+    Determine whether there are single points of failure in the solution.
 If there are, what is the potential risk for this component?
 How could this impact the wider solution?
 What steps can be taken to mitigate this risk?

 * **Have you thought about redundancy across your solution?**